Little Salmon River water in Idaho

 The main flow-reference and access-planning area.

-Highway 95 corridor
+Highway 95 area

 Useful roaded scouting, but confirm legal parking and private boundaries.